seai19650/tsri-queueing-system-core/docker-compose/README.md

 .env are files with some key-values to use in the system via **docker-compose**.
 Some of them are critical, credential, and consider secret.
 So **don't push them to any git repositories**.
-In this repo we provide an example on what and how you should edit these .env files.
+In this repo we provide dev environment files which works out-of-box, and the explanation on how to edit them.

 **Development env files are**
    - queueing/.env.dev
    - queueing/.env.dev.db
    - queueing/.env.dev.rabbitmq
+   - queueing/.env.dev.worker
    - tsri/.env.dev
    - tsri/.env.dev.db